NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/_index.md

 ## Storing Analysis Results

-Anchore Engine is a data intensive system and uses external storage systems for all data persistence.
+Nextlinux Engine is a data intensive system and uses external storage systems for all data persistence.
 None of the services are stateful in themselves.

-For structured data that must be quickly queried and indexed, Anchore relies on PostgreSQL as its primary data store.
+For structured data that must be quickly queried and indexed, Nextlinux relies on PostgreSQL as its primary data store.
 Any database that is compatible with PostgresSQL 9.6+ should work (e.g. Amazon Aurora, Google Cloud SQL,...).

 See: [Database]({{< ref "database" >}})

-For less structured data, Anchore implements an internal object store that can be overlayed on different backend providers, but defaults to also using the main postgres db to reduce the out-of-the-box dependencies.
+For less structured data, Nextlinux implements an internal object store that can be overlayed on different backend providers, but defaults to also using the main postgres db to reduce the out-of-the-box dependencies.
 However, S3 and Swift APIs are both supported for leveraging external systems.